 Other 1999 Group Shows

-In 1999, the world population surpassed six billion, the Millennium Dome opened (just in time) in London, and Josh Agle took part in three group art shows.
+In 1999, the world population surpassed six billion, the Millennium Dome opened (just in time) in London, and Josh Agle took part in four group art shows.

 Uncommercial Art By Commercial Artists

 The Uncommercial Art By Commercial Artists was held at the La Luz de Jesus Gallery in Los Angeles, California from 5th to the 28th March 1999.
 This second annual juried group art invitation invited commercial illustrators to submit work of a more personal nature.
 Josh Agle contributed one of the one hundred and fifty works shown, possibly Harlequin with Weapons (sized 15″x 19″)?

 KROQ Weenie Roast & Luau

 KROQ’s annual Weenie Roast benefit concert in 1999 had over 15,000 attendees and raised money for the local anti-gang organization Homeboy Industries.
 The 1999 KROQ Weenie Roast & Luau was held at the Irvine Meadows Amphitheatre in Irvine, California on June 19th.
 Shag provided the artwork used for the brochure, t-shirt, and passes.

 Edgar Leeteg Tribute Show